jhswartz/rk3229/README.md

 ### Boot

-Remvove the SD card from the host's reader, insert the SD card into the device, connect to UART2 (1500000 baud 8N1), and supply power to the device.
+Remove the SD card from the host's reader, insert the SD card into the device, connect to UART2 (1500000 baud 8N1), and supply power to the device.

 ```
 # dterm /dev/ttyUSB0 1500000 8 n 1